NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 - When a profile is shared, it is similar to store but will be in a ReadOnly state and will appear in the appropriate list (family, friends, etc) on their respective OAPP's that use the OASIS API.

-### UI Components
+## Web UI Components

-- As well as the REST API, GraphQL & WS API's there will be React, Angular & Pure/Vanilla JS components to render:
+Each OAPP will have access to a number of templates, scarrolding & Web components (including React, Angular,  Pure/Vanilla JS & more!) to render:

-  - Your Profile/Avatar (including karma and how you got it, where & what OAPP).
+  - Your Profile/Avatar (Embeedded 3D WebGL Model) - includes karma and how you got it, where & what OAPP.
   - Family/Friends/Co-workers lists.
   - Simple Messaging.
   - Launch Our World.